 Heavy 357 Magnum Ammo

 Our 357 mag. ammo adds more power than ever before to the 357 mag.
 This ammo is safe to shoot in ANY all steel 357 revolver - this includes J frames.
 This ammo is no harder on your gun than any other normal 357 ammo.
 Please don't phone or email us and ask if this ammo is safe in your gun.
 It is, providing your gun is in safe condition for use with any normal 357 ammo.

-We don't recommend this ammo to be fired in super light alloy revolvers as bullets may jump crimp under recoil, but the ammo itself wont hurt these super light weight revolvers.
+We don't recommend that this ammo be fired in super light alloy revolvers as bullets may jump crimp under recoil, but the ammo itself wont hurt these super light weight revolvers.
 These revolvers are simply so light that the recoil is severe enough to cause crimp jump.